newdigate/macos-recycle-interop/README.md

 # Loading and saving recycle .REX audio loop files on macos

-a rough macos c++ sketch/proof-of-concept
+a minimum viable product to load and export recycle .REX and .RX2 audio and slice information
-* dynamically load the REX Shared Library (available as download from propellerheads, see below)
+* dynamically load the REX Shared Library (available as download from propellerheads, see below...)
 * inspect .rx2 and .rex audio loop file info with slice info
-* export to .raw audio file
+* export to slices to .AUS bespoke audio file format

 ## credit
 * based on rexlib from https://github.com/noorus/rexlib